WalshyDev/personal-site/content/pages/blog/21_11_17-contact-form-on-pages-with-functions.md

 </form>
 ```

 The main part of this form is the `method` and `action` attributes.
-These define _how_ we send this to our function.
-Since we're sending a `POST` to `/api/contact` it means that's where our function will be mapped to.
+These define _how_ we send this to our Function.
+Since we're sending a `POST` to `/api/contact` it means that's where our Function will be mapped to.

 We're also protecting this form with [hCaptcha](https://hcaptcha.com/).
 This is a simple way to protect your website from spam.
-In our function we will validate that it's valid.
+In our Function we will validate that it's valid.
 Make sure you have a [site key](https://hcaptcha.com/signup) for your website.

 > I have an [example repository](https://github.com/WalshyDev/pages-functions-contact) here if you want the full code.

-### Creating our function
+### Creating our Function

-Now that we have a form, we can make our function.
+Now that we have a form, we can make our Function.
 To do this we will create a `functions` folder in the root of our project.
 Here is my project structure as an example:

 ![Project Structure](/img/pages-functions/pages_functions_structure_functions_dir.png)
 <!-- ![Project Structure](../../../public/img/pages-functions/pages_functions_structure_functions_dir.png) -->

-Now we have that directory, we want to make our function.
-Since we're mapping our function to `/api/contact` we want to create our function in the `/functions/api` folder and name it `contact.js`
+Now we have that directory, we want to make our Function.
+Since we're mapping our Function to `/api/contact` we want to create our Function in the `/functions/api` folder and name it `contact.js`
 > Fun fact: TypeScript works here too, just name it `contact.ts` if you want to use that

 Routing is automatically done with any files created in the `functions` folder.
 So, if you made a file named `new.js` under `/functions/test` you would then be able to call `/test/new` in your website.
 For more info on this view here: [https://developers.cloudflare.com/pages/platform/functions](https://developers.cloudflare.com/pages/platform/functions)